dyarawilliams/codewars-katas/8-kyu/README.md

-# 8 kyu Codewars Katas
+# Codewars - 8 kyu Katas
-This is the first beginner level rank within the codewars katas.
+This is the first beginner-level rank within the codewars katas.